Mehdi-Attarpour/Todo_List/README.md

 	>>> (9) Back
 hint: Please choose a number in range 1 to 9
 ```
-### Rules
+### Application Rules

-1. User can not add duplicate tasks (*At least one field must be different*)
+1. The user can not add duplicate tasks.
+An error message is shown below.
 ```
 You already have the same task.
 Please try again.
 ```
-2. When user add a new task the status is set on Not_Done. (*User can edit it though*)
+2. The status of a task is automatically set to Not_Done.
+A hint message is shown below.
 ```
 Note
 The Task status is set as 'Not_Done'.
 If you want to change it please choose edit option.
 ```
-3. User can not add a task with past due date.
+3. The user can not add a task with a past due date.
+An error message is shown below.
 ```
 Check your calendar, you entered a past date, Sorry dude you may missed the deadline.
 Enter a future date PLEASE!!!
 ```
-4. Each user input from console must be valid regarding the input type. (*There will be hint printed on console showing valid input format*) for example:
+4. Each user input from console must be valid regarding the input type. (*There will be a hint printed on the console showing a valid input format*) for example:
 ```
 Please Enter date in this format! yyyy-MM-dd
 ```